hicommonwealth/commonwealth/knowledge_base/wiki/Ways-Of-Working.md

 Any pull requests originating in the experimental branch, and being merged into Master, _must_ pass all code quality checks.
 PR authors _must_ resolve these checks themselves.

 Occasionally, quality checks will erroneously flag code which is used throughout our codebase, such as `useEffect`.
 These can be ignored.

+## Reviewing Pull Requests

+Any engineer on the team may (and is encouraged to!) review a PR.
+Two approvals are required to merge to master.

+Occasionally reviewers may be assigned by a lead or PR author, using the `assignee` field, but we are hopeful that a volunteer culture will be sufficient.

 # Sprint Cadence